telerik/blazor-docs/components/button/overview.md

 1. Use the `<TelerikButton>` tag to add the component to your razor page.

-1. Add an `OnClick` event handler to show the current date and time.
+1. Handle the `OnClick` event to respond to the user action.

 >caption Basic Blazor Button with `OnClick` event handler